AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 When describing these facilities we will use aspects, but remember that the corresponding pragmas are defined as well, except for one.
-(We'll metion it later.)
+(We'll mention it later.)
 For the other aspects, the pragmas existed first and, although obsolescent, remain part of the language and supported.
 There's no need to change your existing source code using the pragmas to use the aspects instead, unless you need to change it for some other reason.